 Introduction 4

 Part 1.
 The regulation system 4

 The legal basis for regulation 4

 What is regulation?
-4
+5

-The purposes of regulation 5 5
+The purposes of regulation 5

-The Early Years Register
+The Early Years Register 5

 Part 2.
-Registration 6 6
+Registration 6

+Before applying 7

-Before applying Making an application 7
+Making an application 7

-Carrying out checks 8
+Carrying out checks Paguiroments for registration on the Early Years Pagister 8 10

-Requirements for registration on the Early Years Register 9

-The registration visit 10
+Requirements for registration on the Early Years Register The registration visit 10

 The registration decision 11

 Part 3.
-Inspection 11
+Inspection 12

 The basis for inspection 12

 Timing of inspections 12

+Notice periods 12

-Notice periods Ofsted early years self-evaluation form 13 13
+Ofsted early years self-evaluation form 13

 The inspection process 13

 Part 4.
 Compliance and enforcement 15

 Information about providers 15

 Investigations 15

 Enforcement 16

 Part 5.
-Carrying out our regulatory work 18
+Carrying out our regulatory and inspection work 17

 The conduct of inspectors 18

 Expectations of providers 19

-The quality of regulatory work Complaints about Ofsted 19 19
+The quality of regulatory and inspection work 19

+Complaints about Ofsted 19

 Annex A. Definitions 21

 Annex B. Regulations 24

-Annex C. Further information 27
+Annex C. Further information 26

-Registration 27
+Registration 26

-Inspection 27
+Inspection 26

 Investigation and enforcement 27